Que-Technologies/parity-oracle-luggagia/README.md

-# Raspberry/Strato deployment steps for parity-oracle
+# Raspberry/Strato deployment steps for parity-oracle [1st time deployment].

 1. Ensure that the user have root privileges using sudo command
 2. In order to user the Oracle component Nodejs should be installed in prior.